Pravesh-Sudha/100-Days-of-Code/README.md

 - Input variable and output variable.
 - Learnt about variable file , .tfvars file and other ways of using variables.

+### Day 5: Terraform Advance features
+- Different types of Expressions like string, number, bool
+- Operators and conditionals.
+- Expressions Splat expressions, Dynamic blocks, Type constraints and Version constraints
+- Numeric and String functions
+- Other functions like Collection, encoding, date & time, IP network, etc.

+### Day 6: Terraform module
+- Created a Web App module
+- Used module like variable, DNS, networking and storage

 _... continue updating log for each day ..._

 ## Connect